asyncapi/website/pages/about/index.md

 - [**SAP**](https://www.sap.com/index.html): Company dedicated to the design of computer products for business management.
 Develops business software to manage operations and business-to-customer relationships.
 It’s a large company with 100,330 employees.
 - [**IQVIA**](https://www.iqvia.com/"): Company providing services for the combined health information technology and clinical research industries.
 It employs more than 58.000 people in over 100 countries

-## Open governance model

-Free software allows users to apply, modify, and continue in the chain by distributing copies to help others and, in this case, disseminating modified versions of the specification.

-The partnership mentioned above with Postman speeded up the initiative's work in transferring AsyncAPI to a foundation and forming [an open governance model](https://github.com/asyncapi/community/blob/master/CHARTER.md) to assure the community that a single company does not control AsyncAPI Initiative.
-This move takes the project to a higher level.

-In doing so, we achieve:

-- Ensuring an open governance model where no single company dominates the specification and its tools.
-- Making the project as democratic as possible.
-- Relying on an asynchronous decision-making process that empowers the people who "work," not the companies who "pay."

-In other words, it [gives equal power to individual and corporate contributors](/blog/governance-motivation).

 ## Values of AsyncAPI

 - **Innovative**.
 There is no other specification that covers the messaging needs in the event-driven architecture that AsyncAPI is covering.
 What it tries to do is to integrate with the existing tools and remove walls for communication.